andrasq/node-qrpc/Readme.md

         retrieved 100000 data in 825 ms
         retrieved 20000 1k Buffers in 342 ms

-The parallel rate is peak server processing speed -- the rpc server decodes the calls, process them, and encodes and send the response.
-The times shown above include the client-side formatting and sending of the rpc messages; the time to process the 50000 calls (reading request to writing response) is 240 ms.
+The parallel rate is call throughput -- the rpc server decodes the calls, process them, and encodes and send the response.
+The times shown above include the client-side formatting and sending of the rpc messages; the server time to process the 50000 calls (read request, decode, dispatch, process, encode, write response) is 250 ms; the 780 ms shown above includes the client time to format and send send the request and to read, decode and deliver the response.

-The series time is all-inclusive back-to-back round-trip time; each call is made only after the previous response has been received.
+The series time is handling latency -- it is all-inclusive back-to-back round-trip time; each call is made only after the previous response has been received.

-The send rate is the number of data items pushed to and processed by the server, not including data prep time (but yes including the time to transmit).
+The send rate is the number of calls processed by the server, not including data prep time (but yes including the time to transmit, decode, and dispatch).
-Send-only mode is one-way message passing, the data will be acted on by the server but no acknowledgement, status or error is returned.
+Send-only mode is one-way message passing:  the data will be acted on by the server but no acknowledgement, status or error is returned.

 Retrieval is getting multiple responses for one request, for chunked data fetching.
-These tests make one call for every 10,000 responses, one data item per response.
+These tests make one call for every 10,000 responses, one data item (or one Buffer) per response.

 Qrpc Server
 -----------